plaidml/plaidml/docs/usage/edsl_ops.rst

       .. literalinclude:: ../../plaidml/edsl/edsl_docs.py
         :pyobject: sum_over_axis

-An operation such as this which merges together values across one or more indices is called a *contraction*.
-The syntax may look a bit odd at first, but it's related to summation notation.
-Below we show how this Tile code is related to the mathematical formula for the operation by using colors to highlight corresponding pieces:
+As a rule of thumb, a ``Contraction`` merges together values across one or more indices.
+Below we compare the Tile eDSL code to the mathematical formula for the operation by using colors to highlight corresponding pieces:

 .. math::